snoophogg/PicoOpenTherm/PROVISIONING.md

    nano secrets.cfg
    ```

-2. **Edit `secrets.cfg` with your settings:**
-   - WiFi SSID and password
-   - MQTT broker IP and port
-   - Device name and ID
-   - OpenTherm GPIO pins

-3. **Run the provisioning script:**
+2. **Run the full provisioning script:**
    ```bash
    ./provision-config.sh
    ```
+   This will build kvstore-util and picotool if needed.

-4. **Flash your firmware:**
+3. **Flash your firmware:**
    ```bash
    picotool load build/picoopentherm.uf2
    ```

-## What does provision-config.sh do?
+## What do the provisioning scripts do?

+### provision-simple.sh (Recommended)
+- Uses pre-built tools from the `bin/` folder
+- No compilation required
-1. Reads your configuration from `secrets.cfg`
+- Reads your configuration from `secrets.cfg`
-2. Uses `kvstore-util` to create a `settings.bin` file
+- Creates a `settings.bin` file using `kvstore-util`
-3. Flashes the configuration to the Pico W at the correct flash offset (last 256KB)
+- Flashes the configuration to the Pico W at the correct flash offset (last 256KB)
-4. The configuration persists in flash memory
+- Configuration persists in flash memory

+### provision-config.sh (Advanced)
+- Same functionality as provision-simple.sh
+- Additionally builds kvstore-util and picotool from source if not found
+- Useful for developers or if pre-built tools aren't available

 ## Configuration Keys